Welcome to Wealthcommon Currency Central

 to one another.
 So, one may look stronger for a time but that can be just because the other currencies in the index are

-getting relatively weaker.
-Despite some historical periods of perceived strength in paper money and of confidence in central banks and definitely discounting the
+Despite some historical periods of perceived strength in paper money and of confidence in central banks,

-manipulations of governments, bank cartels and the complacency of fooled populations -- an adjusted long-term measure against gold, silver or even something like oil (minus the supply disruptions) will
+manipulations of governments and bank cartels.
+An adjusted long-term measure against gold, silver or even something like oil (minus the supply disruptions) will

 tip off the true nature and ultimate decline of fiat currencies.
 Similarly, over time the price of fast food combos, movie tickets and even ganja are much

-truer indicators of a fiat currency's performance and final destination as opposed to indexes of floating fiat currency baskets.
+truer indicators of a fiat currency's performance and final destination as opposed to indexed baskets of floating fiat currencies.

-All these trends indicate that the dollar and the other paper monies' downfall isn't just an American problem -- it is a
+Trends indicate that the dollar and the other unbacked monies' downfall isn't just an American problem -- it is a

 It is obvious why the checks and balances of a precious metal money